COVID-19 pandemic in Nevada: Primary election

-U.S. president Donald Trump was a longtime critic of mail-in ballots, saying that they encourage voter fraud.
-In May 2020, Trump expressed displeasure with the idea of Nevada's mail-in voting, writing on Twitter: "State of Nevada 'thinks' that they can send out illegal vote by mail ballots, creating a great Voter Fraud scenario for the State and the U.S. They can't!
-If they do, 'I think' I can hold up funds to the State.
-Sorry, but you must not cheat in elections."
-Nevada Democrats criticized Trump's comment, including Sisolak, who said, "For the President to threaten federal funding in the midst of a pandemic over a state exercising its authority to run elections in a safe and legal manner is inappropriate and outrageous."

-Nevada held its primary election on June 9, 2020.
+Nevada held its primary on June 9, 2020.
 Despite the mail-in ballots, long lines still formed in Reno and the Las Vegas Valley, carrying over into early the next day.
 In-person voting accounted for 1.6 percent of all the votes cast in the primary, compared with 34.2 percent in the 2018 Nevada elections.
-The final results of the primary took 10 days to be released, due to the large number of mailed-in absentee votes.
+The final primary results took 10 days to be released, due to the large number of mailed-in absentee votes.
 It was later confirmed that more than 223,000 mailed primary ballots had been returned to Clark County as undeliverable, out of 1.3 million ballots.
-However, there were no confirmed cases of fraud in the primary.
+However, there were no confirmed cases of fraud.